Microsoft/azure-docs.pt-pt/articles/iot-dps/quick-enroll-device-tpm-node.md

     ![Propriedades de inscrição na saída do comando](./media/quick-enroll-device-tpm-node/output.png)

 4. Verifique se foi criada uma inscrição individual.
 No portal do Azure, no painel de resumo do Serviço de Aprovisionamento de Dispositivos, selecione **Gerir inscrições**.
-Selecione o separador **Inscrições Individuais** e clique na nova entrada de inscrição (*primeiro*) para verificar a chave de endossamento e outras propriedades dessa entrada.
+Select the **Individual Enrollments** tab and select the new enrollment entry (*first*) to verify the endorsement key and other properties for the entry.

     ![Propriedades de inscrição no portal](./media/quick-enroll-device-tpm-node/verify-enrollment-portal.png)

 Agora que criou uma inscrição individual para um dispositivo TPM, se pretender inscrever um dispositivo simulado, pode continuar com os restantes passos em [Criar e aprovisionar um dispositivo simulado](quick-create-simulated-device.md).
-Ignore os passos para criar uma inscrição individual com o portal do Azure nesse Manual de Início Rápido.
+Be sure to skip the steps to create an individual enrollment using the Azure portal in that quickstart.

 ## <a name="clean-up-resources"></a>Limpar recursos
-Se quiser explorar os exemplos do serviço Node.js, não limpe os recursos criados neste Início Rápido.
-Se não planear continuar, utilize os passos seguintes para eliminar todos os recursos criados no Guia Rápido.
+If you plan to explore the Node.js service samples, do not clean up the resources created in this quickstart.
+If you do not plan to continue, use the following steps to delete all resources created by this quickstart.

 1. Feche a janela da saída do exemplo de Node.js no seu computador.
 1. Se criou um dispositivo TPM simulado, feche a janela do simulador TPM.
-2. Navigate to your Device Provisioning service in the Azure portal, click **Manage enrollments**, and then select the **Individual Enrollments** tab.
-Select the *Registration ID* for the enrollment entry you created using this Quickstart, and click the **Delete** button at the top of the blade.
+2. Navigate to your Device Provisioning service in the Azure portal, select **Manage enrollments**, and then select the **Individual Enrollments** tab.
+Select the check box next to the *Registration ID* for the enrollment entry you created using this quickstart, and press the **Delete** button at the top of the pane.

 ## <a name="next-steps"></a>Passos seguintes
-Neste Manual de Início Rápido, criou através de programação uma entrada de inscrição individual para um dispositivo TPM e, opcionalmente, criou um dispositivo simulado TPM no seu computador e aprovisionou-o no seu hub IoT com o Serviço Aprovisionamento de Dispositivos no Hub IoT do Azure.
+In this quickstart, you’ve programmatically created an individual enrollment entry for a TPM device, and, optionally, created a TPM simulated device on your machine and provisioned it to your IoT hub using the Azure IoT Hub Device Provisioning Service.
 Para ficar a conhecer aprofundadamente o aprovisionamento de dispositivos, prossiga no tutorial para a configuração do Serviço Aprovisionamento de Dispositivos no portal do Azure.

 > [!div class="nextstepaction"]
 > [Azure IoT Hub Device Provisioning Service tutorials](./tutorial-set-up-cloud.md) (Tutoriais do Serviço Aprovisionamento de Dispositivos no Hub IoT do Azure)